Edward M. Sellers, MD, PhD, FRCPC, FACP

 Principal and Senior Partner, DL Global Partners Inc.

-An authority on clinical psychopharmacology, a physician and industry executive with more than 20 years experience in drug development in academic and industry settings.
+Dr. Romach is an authority on clinical psychopharmacology and mental health, a psychiatrist and industry executive with more than 25 years experience in drug development in academic and industry settings.

-Dr. Romach has published more than 45 research papers and book chapters and has presented over 60 invited papers at Canadian and International conferences.
+Dr. Romach has published numerous highly cited research papers and book chapters concerning psychopharmacology, assessment of abuse potential and maternal mental health.
+She has presented over 80 invited papers at Canadian and International conferences.

 She was a co-founder of the Mental Health Unit at the Addiction Research Foundation in 1992, emphasizing the importance of concurrent psychiatric illnesses in the evaluation and treatment of substance dependence.
 In 1996 she co-founded the Psychopharmacology and Dependence Research Unit at Sunnybrook and Women’s College Health Sciences Centre, the only research unit in Canada focusing on evaluating the importance of sex and gender differences in pharmacology and efficacy of psychotropic compounds.

-In 1997 she co-founded and served as Senior Vice-President Research and Medical Affairs of Ventana (later DecisionLine) Clinical Research Corporation which grew to be a world leading early stage CRO focused on CNS drug development with over 80 clinical beds and 220 employees until acquired in 2008 by Kendle International.
+In 1997 she co-founded and served as Senior Vice-President Research and Medical Affairs of Ventana (later DecisionLine) Clinical Research Corporation which grew to be a world leading early stage CRO focused on CNS drug development with over 80 clinical beds and 220 employees.
+Dr. Romach served as General Manager of the unit from 2008 when it was acquired by Kendle International until 2011.
+Dr. Romach became a Principal and Senior Partner of DL Global Partners in June 2011.
+Dr. Romach is a staff psychiatrist at Mount Sinai Hospital in Toronto in the Perinatal Mental Health Unit.